 Can I claim for pharmacy negligence?

-You can claim for pharmacy negligence by contacting a medical negligence solicitor.
+You can claim for pharmacy negligence by contacting a negligence solicitor.
 The process is generally quick and easy.
-Pharmacy negligence compensation cases tend to be settled a lot quicker than NHS medical negligence claims.
+Pharmaceutical negligence cases tend to be settled a lot quicker than NHS negligence claims.

-You will need a No Win No Fee pharmacy negligence solicitor and one who pays you 100% of the pharmacy negligence compensation you receive.
-If you win your pharmacy negligence case, your pharmacy negligence solicitor will be paid by the negligent pharmacy’s insurers.
+You will need a No Win No Fee negligence solicitor and one who pays you 100% of the compensation you receive.
+If you win your pharmaceutical negligence case, your solicitor will be paid by the negligent pharmacy’s insurers.

 What are the types of pharmacy negligence?